-Without urgent, pointed, and effective action by both the United States and the broader international community, which provide funding to the Honduran government, Honduras will likely continue its massive violation of the rights and the lives of its indigenous communities.
+Without urgent, pointed, and effective action by both the United States and the broader international community, Honduras will likely continue its massive violation of the rights and the lives of its indigenous communities.

 IX.
 Summary of Meetings

 United States Embassy in Honduras